 Click on the tabs below to learn more about each of our interest groups

-- The Metro Arts and Craft Group meets monthly September to May to share a crafting (make and take) experience.
+- The Metro Arts and Craft Group meets most months September to May to share a crafting (make and take) experience.

 - Meetings are on the second Wednesday of each month at 12:30 p.m.
 They are usually held in Madison libraries with locations announced in the newsletter.